|

 Spikey® – the anti drink spiking stopper, Alfold, Surrey, UK.

-Victim Rights Law Center, Français, Español, and Créole – we provide sexual assault victims with free legal help.
-Our mission is to give sexual assault victims the legal information they need to reclaim their lives and to become survivors, Boston, MA.
+Victim Rights Law Center – provides sexual assault victims with free legal help.
+Our mission is to give sexual assault victims the legal information they need to reclaim their lives and to become survivors, Boston, MA and Portland, OR.

 The Voices and Faces Project – a non-profit national survivor network created to give voice and face to survivors of sexual violence, offering a sense of solidarity and possibility to those who have lived through abuse, while raising awareness of how this human rights and public health issue impacts victims, families and communities, Chicago, IL.